wying8349/480xfinalref/README.md

 ### Project Screen-Cast

 Each team will create a two minute screen-cast with narration showing a demo of your visualization and/or some slides.
-You can use any [screencast tool](http://dataviscourse.net/2015/screencast/) of your choice -- Camtasia works well.
+You can use any screencast tool of your choice, such as Camtasia.
 Please make sure that the sound quality of your video is good - it may be worthwhile to invest in an external USB microphone.
 Upload the video to an online video-platform such as YouTube or Vimeo and embed it into your project web page.
 We will show some of the best videos in class.